|Guide||♦||141 Triplogs||0 Topics|

 Hike From the trailhead head on out.
 You will be following a section of the National Trail out to the Hidden Valley Lasso Loop.
-Immediately the trail skirts the mountain then soon goes to solid ground for the remainder of the hike.
+The trail skirts the mountain immediately, then soon goes to solid ground for the remainder of the hike.
 Be on the lookout for mountain bikers even though you have the right-of-way.
 This section of the National Trail is very flat for the most part.
-Mountain bikers love to open it up having battled countless steps earlier in their ride.
+Mountain bikers love to open it up, having battled countless steps earlier in their ride.
 The trail is easy to follow and fairly wide.

 Turn right upon reaching the signed turnoff for Hidden Valley.
 Fatman Pass is encountered immediately, also called "Wonder Rift" on topo maps.
 This is a unique section where boulders leave a narrow gap you can try and squeeze through.
-Personally I never have given it a go, I just go over and look down into the narrow.
+Personally, I never have given it a go.
+Instead, I've gone over and looked down into the narrow.
 Heading on the trail follows the wash in most places.
-You will be walking in three to four inch course pebble sand.
+You will be walking in three to four-inch course pebble sand.
 Window Rock comes into play soon.
-Here again I go over.
+Here again, I go over.
 I do recommend the butt slide on the other side.
-At this point you really are in a hidden valley.
+At this point, you are in a hidden valley.
 It's pretty cool knowing you are in a valley above the Valley!
 Pass through this small valley.
-Just when you begin to wonder "did I loose the trail" keep following the wash.
-Bending to the right and back the wash will take you to the famous South Mountain Tunnel!
+When you begin to wonder, "did I lose the trail," keep following the wash.
+Bending to the right and back, the wash will take you to the famous South Mountain Tunnel!
 This was pretty cool also.
-Staying to the left a six foot man can walk right though.
+Staying to the left, a six-foot man can walk right through the tunnel.

 The National Trail is encountered soon after the Tunnel.
 Take a left and another left at the intersection with the Mormon Trail.
 It's easy hiking with little elevation gain back to your car at Buena Vista Lookout.

 Check out the Official Route and Triplogs.